 “He’s a legend of the game and to have him joining us on the walk is just fantastic.”

 Gooch has previous experience of fundraising challenges after completing his Coast 2 Coast walk last year, and Maynard is no different.

 The Tom Maynard Trust, of which Matt is the founder, has previously collaborated with the Professional Cricketers’ Trust on three ‘Big Bike Rides’ in order to raise valuable funds for these two very worthy causes.

 “They’ve been hugely successful for both charities.
 We’ve had great participants all the way through and all of the counties have been very supportive.

 “The feedback from the Big Bike Rides was fantastic but we were left wondering: is there anything else we can do?

-“Hopefully we can accommodate even more people on the Three Peaks and get 100 people to sign up.”
+“Hopefully we can accommodate even more people on the Three Peaks .”

 Although the challenge itself is still a few months away, Maynard is keen to get ahead of the game in terms of preparation.
 The walkers will cover over 28 miles over the course of the three days, ascending Ben Nevis, Scafell Pike and Snowdon (a combined height of 3,408m) in the process.